osisoft/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 ### Linux installation

-1. Enter the sudo command for the appropriate installation kit below:
+1. Execute the sudo command for the installation kit appropriate to your operating system and processor below:

-#### Debian 9 or later x64	(Intel/AMD 64 bit processors)
+#### Debian 9 or later (Intel/AMD 64 bit processors)

 You must have administrative privileges to install the software, for example root or sudo privilege.
 The following examples assume a user with permission to use sudo.